gaardhus/OpenEyes/README.md

 1. Open your browser's extension management page (`about:debugging` in Firefox, `chrome://extensions` in Chrome).
 2. Enable "Developer mode" if required.
 3. Click "Load Temporary Add-on" (Firefox) or "Load unpacked" (Chrome).
-4. Select the `extension/` directory in this project.
+4. Select the relevant extension directory in this project.

 ## Usage